CamBuscher/100Days/README.md

 I was particuarly impressed that three of their cohorts had 100% job-success rates.
 One reached 100% within 100 days, which is insane.
 My cohort has 27 people, and the back-end cohort that started today _also_ has 27 people.
 Each are the largest cohorts yet.

 ## Day 3
+Whew, I'm tired.
+Today a little more coding type stuff.
+All very basic stuff, but I'm going to enjoy that while I can.
+Quite a bit of work on the command line today, getting people used to working out of that as it can be quite a bit quicker than using the finder system.
+I also learned a couple of useful command line, well, commands... for lack of a better word. "pbcopy" and "pbpaste" which allow you to copy or paste the _contents_ of a file, and not the file itself (like the "cp" command does.)

+This is cool but the only usecase I see for this is starting a file with a framework of code already in it, i.e. the HTML structure.

+Anyway, tomorrow is **picture day** so WHOOOOOOO.